Want your teen to be successful? Provide helpful nonfiction books for your high school student!

 - Give and save money.

-I highly recommend reading this book before high school graduation so that certain mistakes can be avoided.
+The Graduate Survival Guide is one of the best nonfiction books for high school students to read before graduation!
 We plan to have our daughters read it between their Junior and Senior years.

 *The Millionaire Next Door By Thomas Stanley and William Danko